All-Sky Kinematics of the Distant Halo: The Reflex Response to the LMC: Modelling the Global Velocity of the Outer Halo

 Up to this point, we have mainly focused on the global response of the MW to the LMC, which is dominated by the reflex motion of the MW disk towards the LMC.
 As explored in detail by the simulations of \citetalias{Garavito-Camargo2019} and \citetalias{Garavito-Camargo2021}, the LMC is also predicted to impart significant \textit{local} perturbations along its past orbit.
 This `transient response' is a direct consequence of the LMC's gravitational influence and dynamical friction wake.
 Although \cite{Conroy2021} present evidence of a wake-like feature in the density of stars, the tell-tale signature of the transient response should be imprinted in the kinematic structure of distant halo stars (see \citetalias{Garavito-Camargo2019} for a detailed exploration).
 These kinematic features should appear as higher-order (in angular scale) structures in velocity maps of the outer halo, above the dominant lower-order structure imprinted by the overall travel velocity (see Figure~\ref{fig:sim_vgsr_map}).

 To more closely examine the local velocity perturbations due to the LMC, we compare selected observed velocity trends to the simulations of \citetalias{Garavito-Camargo2019} in Figure~\ref{fig:local_vgsr}.
 The observed datapoints in Figure~\ref{fig:local_vgsr} are directly measured from our stellar dataset, i.e., they are independent of the \vtravel{} model described above.
+An alternative and valuable approach would be to examine the residuals of the data compared to the \vtravel{} model, but we elect to show directly observed quantities here to highlight the simplest observable signatures that future studies should search for.
 The top panel shows the mean Galactocentric radial velocity along the $L_\mathrm{MS}$ coordinate, which is roughly aligned with the past orbit of the LMC \citep{Nidever2008}.
 The extent of this plot only contains stars in the southern Galactic hemisphere.
 The overall trend of decreasing $v_\mathrm{GSR}$ versus $L_\mathrm{MS}$ is a signature of the global reflex response (red line), but there are higher-order `wiggles' in the trend from N-body MW+LMC simulations (blue lines) that signal \textit{local} effects from the LMC.
 It is clear that even along the relatively precisely-measured radial velocity component, a much larger sample of stars will be required to disentangle the kinematic signature of the local wake from the global reflex motion.

 The middle and bottom panels of Figure~\ref{fig:local_vgsr} are similar to the top panel, but for the tangential velocity components.
 The bottom panel uses $B_\mathrm{MS}$ as the x-coordinate, since the predicted $v_\ell^\ast$ motions produce a `converging' S-shaped trend in this space.
 Even for luminous giants, the typical tangential velocity uncertainties are an order of magnitude larger than the radial velocity uncertainties.
 Consequently, our data are entirely unable to detect the local LMC signature in tangential velocities.
 Regardless, we include these panels to demonstrate the strongest tangential velocity trends that future works should search for.